MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 - Tools > MarkerMetro > Build > (e.g. Windows 8.1)
 - Set breakpoints in your platform specific plugin project and then F5 on your app

-## Windows Solution Build Output

-There are 2 base folders to be used for all Unity Projects, WindowsSolution (Windows 8.1 and Windows Phone 8.0) and WindowsSolutionUniversal (Windows 8.1 and Windows Phone 8.1 Universal).
-This contains the Windows Store and Windows Phone apps.

-You can then subsequently build out from Unity using the Tools > MarkerMetro > Build menu or specify the path manually via a standard File > Build Settings build.

-Note that currently these projects are for Windows 8.1 and Windows Phone 8.0

 ## Sample Game and [WinIntegration](https://github.com/MarkerMetro/MarkerMetro.Unity.WinIntegration) Samples

 The FaceFlip.unity scene demonstrates some key ]WinIntegration](https://github.com/MarkerMetro/MarkerMetro.Unity.WinIntegration) features around a simple game such as: